bograt/misc-scripts/README.md

 chname
 : POSIX script to rename macs to "$1"-SerialNumber

+diceroller.py
+: basic program for rolling dice in RPGs (like D&D) in XdX format.

 ## todo
 - improve wifiadd
 - sort through other scripts, adding what's not just borrowed.